bellabellahuang/EnglishIsland/inspiring-sentences.md

 * For the future, for the unborn.
 * The end was contained in the beginning.
 * In the long run, a hierarchical society was only possible on a basis of poverty and ignorance.
+* I am going to have to take matters in my own hands.
+* That's what a good training partner is for, to push you beyond your limits.